souhaibachour/angular_recipe--app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

-## DescriThe problem Recipes & Shopping List Manager solves
+## The problem Recipes & Shopping List Manager solves

 It can store and manage varieties of recipes made by users.
 Users can fetch any of their recipes at any time.